 As discussed above under "-Factors Impacting Our Results of Operations-Issuance of CVRs", as part of the IPO Reorganization, we issued CVRs, which are classified as liabilities and are accounted for under ASC 815 as derivatives.
 Net gain on the valuation of contingent value rights includes all changes in the fair value of this liability.
-As discussed elsewhere in this prospectus, the CVRs will be terminated in connection with this offering.
+The CVRs were terminated in connection with the November 2013 Offering.